 Today, traveling to Amalfi over land or sea is still an unforgettable experience.

-- Things to see in Amalfi:
+- Things to see and do in Amalfi town:

-- The cathedral.
+- The Amalfi Cathedral

-- The ancient arsenals.
+- The ancient arsenals

-- The paper museum.
+- The paper museum

 The multi-colored facade was completely rebuilt in the 19th century after the original collapsed.
 Work on the majolica faced bell tower was completed in 1276.
 The interior is a magnificent display of Italian baroque art and silver masonry.